LibreTexts/widget-testing/README.md

 Known bugs;

-  - Sliders and buttons do not render properly, very buggy in general
+  - ~~Sliders and buttons do not render properly, very buggy in general~~ Outdated info, seems to work fine now.

 Debugging procedures;

-  - TODO
+  - Tested in local Thebe and ckeditor binder plugin, works fine.
+  - Should be tested on LibreTexts.

 ### [nglview](https://github.com/nglviewer/nglview)